 For example, a split sentence for a 12-month DUI mandatory sentence would consist of 3 months in jail followed by 9 months on house arrest.
 Contact me to discuss your options for getting house arrest in PA for DUI.

-PA DUI Lawyer Free Consultation
+Are You Looking for a PA DUI Lawyer Free Consultation?

-Were you arrested for a DUI in Bucks County, Montgomery County, Delaware County, Chester County, or the surrounding Pennsylvania Counties?
 Are you searching for affordable DUI lawyers near me?
-If so, please take a look at my positive DUI lawyer reviews.
-I offer a DUI free consultation.
+If so, please take a look at my favorable DUI lawyer reviews.
+I offer a DUI free consultation during business hours, after hours, and on weekends.

 Contact me at (215) 752-5282 for a free initial consultation, or fill out the confidential contact form for an immediate response.
 Appointments are available after business hours and on weekends.